Articles Posted in Bicycle Accidents

 Written and reviewed by Peter Zneimer

-Anyone who computes down Western Ave. in Chicago has noticed all the construction being done along the sidewalks to add curb bump-outs and other pedestrian friendly additions.
+Anyone who commutes down Western Ave. in Chicago has noticed all the construction being done along the sidewalks to add curb bump-outs and other pedestrian friendly additions.
 Curb bump-outs are curbs that are extended into the street, creating more space on the sidewalk at the corner.
 The philosophy behind curb bump-outs according to the Chicago Department of Transportation website is that the bump-outs make the streets safer and reduce pedestrian injuries that result from pedestrians being hit by a car:

 • Slowing down traffic by narrowing the street